 One young student emphasised how migration was part of human nature and drew upon the example of the United States in his argument that migration enriches culture.
 Other participants also made mention of the 'positive' impact migration can have, for instance in regards to cultural exchange and the exchange of goods and (formerly unknown) services and remittances.
-There were also concerns about those who once they leave "forget the house" (FG Women only) and their responsibilities for families

 Two men (one elderly man, one participant in the FG men only) problematised the definition of migration, and who decides what migration is.
-They referred to

-Niger's colonial past, as they argued how movement of humans is measured differently.
+They referred to Niger's colonial past, as they argued how movement of humans is measured differently.
 One former migrant - a Nigerien woman - mentioned how migration was "normal, because we are neighbours" referring to a sense of pan-African identity.